krother/Biopython_Tutorial/sicklecell.md

 ### 3.1 The DNA sequence

 Read the sequence of the sickle cell globin cDNA.
 Print the DNA sequence.
-Use the `dir()` function to find out the name of the attribute.
+Use the `seq` attribute of the `SeqRecord` object from the previous exercise:

+    sequence = rec.seq

 ### 3.2 Transcribe DNA to RNA

 Transcribe the sickle cell cDNA sequence to RNA and print it.
-Use the `transcribe()` method of a `Seq` object.
+Use the `transcribe()` method of the `Seq` object.

 ### 3.3 Translate RNA to protein